Bernd Rosemeyer: Fatal record attempt

-Rosemeyer was killed during a land speed record attempt on a regular traffic route on the Autobahn between Frankfurt and Darmstadt on 28 January 1938.
+Rosemeyer was killed during a land speed record attempt on the regular traffic route of the Autobahn between Frankfurt and Darmstadt on 28 January 1938.

 Competing for the record against Rudolf Caracciola, Rosemeyer went out later in the day in his Auto Union streamliner, setting a new class record of 432 km/h (268 mph).
-In an effort to raise the record still higher, despite a report that wind was picking up, Rosemeyer took the streamliner again.
-After two preliminary runs he was on his third and final attempt at 11:47, when the car suddenly went out of control.
-Whether caught by a gust of wind or by an unforeseen aerodynamic effect, it skidded to the left onto the median, then right and off the highway, where it went airborne and collided with a bridge embankment.
+In an effort to raise the record even higher, despite a report that wind was picking up, Rosemeyer took the streamliner again.
+After two preliminary runs, he was on his third and final attempt at 11:47 when the car suddenly went out of control.
+Whether caught by a gust of wind or an unforeseen aerodynamic effect, it skidded to the left onto the median, then right and off the highway, where it went airborne and collided with a bridge embankment.
 Rosemeyer was thrown out of the car as it somersaulted through the air; he died at the roadside.